 Ways to improve leadership skills in the workplace for organisations

 1. Invest in people

-Investing in your people is important to help retain and advance top talent within your team and help them improve their emotional and diversity intelligence.
+Investing in your people is important to help retain and advance top talent within your team and help them improve their emotional intelligence.
 You could recommend to management for the team or a certain department or emerging leadership team to undertake quarterly or bi-annual leadership development retreats or attend virtual training webinars and courses in a move to foster and develop good leadership skills from the bottom up.

 It’s vital organisations invest in the development of their manager’s leadership competencies.
 Research from Gallup suggests a manager’s role is far more than supervisory — where 70% of a team’s engagement is influenced by the manager.
 Manager’s these days take on more of a coach role than that of a boss.

 Which leadership competencies are most important to invest in?
 Gallup’s study of 550 job roles and 360 job competencies found seven leadership skills are typically found in managers of successful high-performing teams: relationship building, strengths development, lead change, the ability to inspire others, critical thinking, clear communication and accountability